Beyond real blow-up: Masuda detours and complex holonomy: Comments

-An obvious real Euler multiplier $\rho=|Q(x)|^2$, which preserves real and imaginary time directions, converts \eqref{rat} to the hybrid scalar ODE $\dot x=P(x)\overline{Q(x)}$ with a holomorphic factor $P$ and an \emph{anti-holomorphic factor} $\overline{Q}$.
-Consider the purely antiholomorphic, reciprocal case $P=1$ first.
-Then the resulting antiholomorphic flow of $x\in\C\cong\R^2$ is, simultaneously, a gradient flow \emph{and} Hamiltonian with respect to the real and imaginary parts of the primitive polynomial of $Q$.
-As in the polynomial case $Q=1$, a complete global $C^0$ classification of the generic cases ensues.
-This leads to a description of compactified connection graphs by nonintersecting circle chords, and an associated explicit combinatorial case count, much in the spirit of section \ref{Scalar}.
+with a holomorphic factor $P$ and an \emph{antiholomorphic factor} $\overline{Q}$.
+Consider the purely antiholomorphic, reciprocal case $P\!=\!1$ first.
+Then the resulting antiholomorphic flow of $x\in\C\cong\R^2$ is, simultaneously, a gradient flow \emph{and} Hamiltonian with respect to the real and imaginary parts of the integrated denominator $\int^x Q\,dx$.
+As in the polynomial case $Q\!=\!1$, a complete global $C^0$ classification of the generic cases ensues.
+This leads to a description of compactified connection graphs by noncrossing circle chords, and an associated explicit combinatorial case count, much in the spirit of \eqref{countpol1}.
 See section 2.3 in \cite{FiedlerYamaguti} for details.

-Classification of rational ODEs \eqref{rat}, from the hybrid point of view, relies on the equivalent factorization $\dot x=P(x)\overline{Q(x)}$, after Euler regularization.
-Without such additional assumptions, polynomial ODEs $\dot x = P(x,\bar{x})$ are just another notation for arbitrary polynomial systems in $\R^2$.
-The unsolved Hilbert problem XVI on a bound $L=L(m)<\infty$ for the number of limit cycle periodic orbits arises in that class.
+Classification of rational ODEs \eqref{rat}, from the hybrid point of view, relies on the factorization \eqref{hybrid}, after Euler regularization.
+Without such additional assumptions, polynomial hybrid ODEs $\dot x = P(x,\bar{x})$ are just another notation for arbitrary polynomial systems of degree $m$ in $\R^2$.
+The unsolved Hilbert problem XVI concerning a bound $L=L(m)<\infty$ on the number of limit cycle periodic orbits arises in that class.
 See \cite{Ilya}, section IV.24 for a survey with references.
 In particular, any global classification of \eqref{ODEF} in two complex dimensions $\mathbf{x}=(x_1,x_2)\in\C^2$ is notoriously difficult.

-For a $C^0$ classification in the real quadratic case $m=2$, and under a simplifying reduction which collapses limit cycles nested around the same single equilibrium, see \cite{Llibre1}.
+For a $C^0$ classification in the real quadratic case $m\!=\!2$, and under a simplifying reduction which collapses limit cycles nested around the same single equilibrium, see \cite{Llibre1}.
 They identify 44 distinct generic phase portraits, in the Poincaré compactification.
-For generic degeneracies of real codimension one, that count increases up to 211, pending realizability of 7 cases.
-A main difficulty is the classification of heteroclinic orbits and homoclinic loops, which are not accessible to purely algebraic methods.
+For generic degeneracies of real codimension one, that count increases up to 211, under pending realizability of 7 cases.
+A main difficulty is the classification of saddle-saddle heteroclinic orbits and homoclinic loops, which are not accessible to purely algebraic methods.
 For a purely algebraic classification of singularities, only, see also \cite{Llibre2}.